SteppIR Vertical Antenna

 The optional 80 to 2m radial kit 12128 uses - like the radiator itself - two reels which take the copper wire and a tow rope.
 This reel unit is attached to the bottom side of the crank unit where it connects to the balun circuit.
 This allows the user to conveniently adjust the length of the radial from the same position as the radiator itself.
 For operations on 80m SteppIR offers a mast extension which helps the efficiency not only on 80m, but also on 40 and 30m.
 The 80m kit, WiMo ref.
 12126, contains this mast extension as well as the 80-2m radialkit (also sold separately as ref.
 12128).

-Another option are quick release clamps (ref.
-12127) for the telescopic glass fibre mast.
+The quick release clamps for the telescopic glass fibre mast are included in the shipment.
 In the manual, the manufacturer suggests to use electrical insulation tape to fix the segments of the telescopic mast.
 But in the long term these quick release clamps are a better solution.
 The CrankIR antenna is weatherproof and can be used outdoors in humid conditons (rain, dew etc).
 If any parts are immersed with salt water they should be cleaned after use to avoid corrosion.
-The usable 2:1 bandwidths of the antena which can be used without retuning are 120 kHz on 80m, 900 kHz on 10m and full band on all other bands.
+The usable 2:1 bandwidths of the antenna which can be used without retuning are 120 kHz on 80m, 900 kHz on 10m and full band on all other bands.